arturgaleno/Android2Java/README.md

 # Android2Java
 Port of some Android Platform classes to Java Platform.
-Because some of them can be useful an Java Application such as Java SE or Java EE platform for example.
+Because some of them can be useful at Java Applications such as Java SE or Java EE platform for example.

-Please, see the test package to examples.
+Please, look at test package for examples.

 ###Classes Ported from Android Platform